Eating Disorders

 Letting Go of “Perfect” in Eating Disorder Recovery

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

 Even before my eating disorder, I was always too hard on myself.
-I had no idea what “perfect” meant, but I was willing to do everything in my power to find out, and become it as well.
+I had no idea what “perfect” meant, but I was willing to do everything in my power to find out and become it as well.
 My school grades were outstanding.
-I took piano, dance, and painting lessons, I did my chores at home in spite of how much I disliked them, and I always ate fruits and vegetables the way mommy said I should.
+I took piano, dance, and painting lessons, I did my chores at home in spite of how much I disliked them, and I always ate fruits and vegetables the way Mommy said I should.
 However, no matter what I did, I was never satisfied.

 There was always this voice in the back of my head, telling me I could do better; I could be better.